clairedavid/ml_in_hep/_sources/week2/DL_stochGD.md

 Introduced in the previous lectures, Gradient Descent is a powerful algorithm to find the minimum of a function.
 Yet it has limitations, which are circumvented by alternative approaches, the most popular one being Stochastic Gradient Descent.

 ## Limitations of Batch Gradient Descent
-The Gradient Descent algorithm computes the cost and its derivatives using all training instances.
+The Gradient Descent algorithm computes the cost and its derivatives using all training instances within a batch.
 We refer to this as __Batch Gradient Descent__.

 ````{prf:definition}
 :label: batchsizedef